Yandex Cloud

 In this article:

-• Updating the name of a registry
+• Updating a registry name

-• Updating the description of a registry
+• Updating a registry description

 • Managing registry labels